OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/oai_pmh/oai_pmh.md

 ![OAIPMH activation](assets/OAIPMH_activation.png)

-<br><br>

 ## How is this feature enabled for specific courses / learning resources?

 (Prerequisite: General activation of the function by the administrator)
-<br><br>

-1. In order for the information to be shared with the search engines, the respective author (owner) must allow this for their course / learning resource.
+1) In order for the information to be shared with the search engines, the respective author (owner) must allow this for their course / learning resource.

 ![Allow Indexing](assets/Indexing_allowed.png)
-<br><br>

-2. Only courses / learning resources that have the status "Published" are considered.
+2) Only courses / learning resources that have the status "Published" are considered.

 ![Status](assets/status_en.png)
-<br><br>

-3. (Optional) It can be defined that only courses/learning resources with license are indexable.
+3) (Optional) It can be defined that only courses/learning resources with license are indexable.
 The administrator can define which licenses are allowed for indexing.
 Authors can then only have their course/learning resource indexed if one of these licenses is selected.

 Options for the administrator:
 ![License restriction by administrator](assets/license_restriction_admin2.png)
-<br><br>

 Note on limitation to the author:
 ![Lizenzbeschraenkung Admin](assets/license_restriction_author.png)

-<br><br>

 ## How do I see in the authoring area which courses/learning resources are enabled for indexing?